nice-Code-90/MSAgentLearningSandbox/README.md

 This repository documents my journey exploring the **Microsoft Agent Framework**.
 It contains a collection of isolated projects, each focusing on different capabilities, integrations, and patterns within the ecosystem.

 > **Acknowledgement:** This repository is inspired by and adapted from [rwjdk/MicrosoftAgentFrameworkSamples](https://github.com/rwjdk/MicrosoftAgentFrameworkSamples).
-The samples here are rewritten to utilize **Cerebras Inference** with Llama models.
+The samples here are rewritten to utilize **Cerebras Inference** with high-performance models.

 ## Why Cerebras?